-If you need special housing accommodations due to a disability or allergy, you will need to submit a Disability Related Needs Request
+If you need special housing accommodations due to a disability or medical condition, you will need to submit a Disability Related Needs Request

-and appropriate documentation to the Learning Needs and Evaluation Center (LNEC).
-You will also need to submit your Housing application by May 31, 2013.
-If you have any questions, please contact LNEC at 434-243-5180 or send an email to firstname.lastname@example.org
+and appropriate documentation to the Student Disability Access Center (SDAC) by May 30, 2014.
+If you have any questions, please contact SDAC at 434-243-5180 or send an email to email@example.com

 What is the procedure for bringing a service animal to the University?